ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_webtools/README.md

 ## Set up permissions

-To allow users to change the "custom" parameter in the JSON Object field, the permission "Upload webtools custom js" needs to be granted.
+To allow users to change the "custom" parameter in the JSON Object field, the permission "Webtools custom js" needs to be granted.
 - As an administrator user, go to Permissions form "/admin/people/permissions".
 - Filter the form with the keyword "Webtools" or select "NextEuropa webtools" in the module list on the left-hand side.
-- Grant the permission "Upload webtools custom js" to the required roles.
+- Grant the permission "Webtools custom js" to the required roles.
 - Save the form by clicking "Save permission" below.

 By default, only users with the "Administrator" role are allowed to change